Put your gifts to work in the Church and the Community!

 Christ Church Knitters

-Join us to knit prayer shawls and caps for cancer patients or others needing comfort.
+Join us to knit prayer shawls for the sick or those needing comfort in a time of need and caps for cancer patients.

 Caregivers Support Group

-This group is an encouragement to those living with the physical or emotional care of family members who have physical limitations, limitations of aging or dementia.
+This supportive group is an encouragement to those living with the physical or emotional care of family members who have physical limitations, limitations of aging, or dementia.